artiomn/markdown_articles_tool/README.md

 Tool can be used:

-- To download markdown text with images with images and:
+- To download Markdown documents with images and:
-  * Find all links to images, download images and fix links in the document.
+  * Find all image links, download images and fix links in the document.
   * Can skip broken links.
   * Deduplicate similar images by content hash or using hash as a name.
 - Support images, linked with HTML `<img>` tag.